 Always consider the estimated “Lifetime value (LTV)” of a customer versus your ad spend.
 For example, if you are a hair salon and an average customer pays $20 per hair treatment per month, and stays with you for about 1 year, the LTV of the customer is $240.
 If your $500 per month mobile ad campaign brings you 10 new customers, the campaign has generated about $2400 of potential revenues.
 It is then considered a very profitable campaign and you can scale up your ad budget with the agency.

 Any brick and mortar businesses that aim to increase sales should use location-based mobile ads to drive visitation to their stores.
 Even professionals or service-related practices like dentists, masseurs, financial consultants, fitters, plumbers, etc can grow their businesses if done correctly.

-Most service-related professions such as pool-cleaners, painters, cleaners, etc work within a certain locality and hyperlocal mobile advertising will definitely benefit them.
+Most service-related professions such as pool-cleaners, painters, cleaners, etc work within a certain locality and hyperlocal mobile advertising medium will definitely benefit them.

 Here are some examples of verticals that should run location targeted ads.